Mechanobiology: Applications

 The effectiveness of many of the mechanical therapies already in clinical use shows how important physical forces can be in physiological control.
 Several examples illustrate this point.
 Pulmonary surfactant promotes lung development in premature infants; modifying the tidal volumes of mechanical ventilators reduces morbidity and death in patients with acute lung injury.
 Expandable stents physically prevent coronary artery constriction.
 Tissue expanders increase the skin area available for reconstructive surgery.
 Surgical tension application devices are used for bone fracture healing, orthodontics, cosmetic breast expansion and closure of non-healing wounds.

 Insights into the mechanical basis of tissue regulation may also lead to development of improved medical devices, biomaterials, and engineered tissues for tissue repair and reconstruction.

-Known contributors to cellular mechanotransduction are a growing list and include stretch-activated ion channels, caveolae, integrins, cadherins, growth factor receptors, myosin motors, cytoskeletal filaments, nuclei, extracellular matrix, and numerous other signaling molecules.
-Endogenous cell-generated traction forces also contribute significantly to these responses by modulating tensional prestress within cells, tissues, and organs that govern their mechanical stability, as well as mechanical signal transmission from the macroscale to the nanoscale.
+Known contributors to cellular mechanotransduction are a growing list and include stretch-activated ion channels—the failure of which has been recently categorized within systems engineering ontologies as "hardware sensor errors" derived from membrane friction— caveolae, integrins, cadherins, growth factor receptors, myosin motors, cytoskeletal filaments, nuclei, extracellular matrix, and numerous other signaling molecules.[17]
+[18] Endogenous cell-generated traction forces also contribute significantly to these responses by modulating tensional prestress within cells, tissues, and organs that govern their mechanical stability, as well as mechanical signal transmission from the macroscale to the nanoscale.